Tesla cuts 9 pct. of workforce in bid to post a profit

-DETROIT (AP) - Electric car maker Tesla Inc. is laying off about 3,600 white-collar workers as it slashes costs in an effort to become profitable.
+DETROIT (AP) - Electric car maker Tesla Inc. is laying off about 3,600 workers mainly from its salaried ranks as it slashes costs in an effort to deliver on CEO Elon Musk's promise to turn a profit in the second half of the year.

-CEO Elon Musk says in an e-mail to workers Tuesday that the cuts amount to about 9 percent of the company's workforce of 40,000.
+In an email to workers on Tuesday, Musk said the cuts amount to about 9 percent of the company's workforce of 40,000.

-The company did not say how much money the cuts would save.
+The move is part of an organizational restructuring that Musk announced earlier in the year.

+"Tesla has grown and evolved rapidly over the past several years, which has resulted in some duplication of roles and some job functions that, while they made sense in the past, are difficult to justify today," Musk wrote in the email.
+He thanked departing employees for their hard work and said Tesla is providing "significant salary and stock vesting" to those being let go, based on their length of service.

-Musk says the company is motivated by turning a profit.
-The company has not posted an annual profit in its 15 years of business.
+Tesla has not made an annual profit in its 15 years of doing business, and it has posted only two quarterly net profits.

+At the company's annual shareholder meeting earlier this month, Musk said he expected the Palo Alto, California, company to post a quarterly profit during the July-September period.
+For nearly all of its history, Tesla has put up losses while investing heavily in technology, manufacturing plants and an extensive car-charging network.

+It's not the first time Tesla has laid off workers.
+The company let go of 400 to 700 workers last fall after completing annual performance reviews, and it laid off a small number of workers back in 2008.

+Musk wrote in the email that the company will never achieve its mission to help move the world to cleaner energy "unless we eventually demonstrate that we can be sustainably profitable."

-Musk says Tesla is making the move now so it never has to do it again.
-He says there's still a significant need for additional production workers.
+The company is making the move now so it never has to do it again, he wrote.
+Tesla still has a significant need for production workers as it tries to reach Model 3 manufacturing targets, he wrote in the email.

+The layoffs come in engineering, sales and other front-office functions, but the company says the remaining workforce is large enough to accomplish Musk's lofty goals of rolling out a semi, pickup truck and a new SUV in the coming years.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.